-I don’t recommend you using rubber conditioning products on the steering wheels.
-They’ll leave the steering wheel slippery, and that’s a hazardous situation.
+I don’t recommend you use rubber conditioning products on the steering wheels.
+They’ll leave the steering wheel slippery, which is hazardous.

 I recommend you use it.
 Without a brush, you’ll hardly clean those tiny pores and crevices on the steering wheel.
 However, you don’t have to use a dedicated detailing brush; any soft and gentle brush will be fine.

 I’ll be quick here.
-I want to remind you one more time that the steering wheel is a part of the car that you’ll use the most, and cleaning the steering wheel is important for your safety and also for the longevity of leather steering wheels.
+I want to remind you again that the steering wheel is a part of the car you’ll use the most, and cleaning the steering wheel is important for your safety and also for the longevity of leather steering wheels.

 If you neglect it, not only it’ll fade and ruin, but you’ll also be driving in an unhealthy car because of all the bacteria, dirt, grime, and body oils on it.